-Hornblower has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
+Hornblower has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Hornblower have been found, including Hornblow, Hornblower, Horneblow, Horneblower and others.

 Another 97 words (7 lines of text) are included under the topic Early Hornblower Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Hornblowers to arrive on North American shores:

 Hornblower Settlers in United States in the 18th Century

 - Josiah Hornblower, who immigrated to America in 1753

 Hornblower Settlers in United States in the 19th Century

 - J H Hornblower, who arrived in San Francisco, California in 1851

 | Hornblower migration to Australia ||+|

 Emigration to Australia